appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/application-settings.md

     - Select the **Side** orientation.
     - Select the **Theme** background color.

+4. Click the **Preview** button on the top right of the screen to see the navbar.
+Click the button again to go back to the *Edit* mode.

 ## Deploy and share application

 1. Click the **Deploy** button on the top right of the Appsmith editor to deploy the app and test it as an end user.